caleb531/imessage-conversation-analyzer/README.md

 #### `messages`

+A list of all messages in the conversation, including text messages and reactions.

 | Column | Type | Description |
 | :--- | :--- | :--- |
 | `ROWID` | Integer | The unique identifier of the message |